awsdocs/amazon-redshift-management-guide/doc_source/rs-mgmt-cluster-version-notes.md

 Time period: February 20–March 21, 2019

 **Features and Improvements**
-+ **Amazon Redshift:** You can now use the ALTER TABLE command to increase the size of VARCHAR columns\.
 + **Amazon Redshift:** Significant performance improvements by enhancing the Redshift optimizer for queries including NOT IN hash joins\.
 + **Amazon Redshift:** Optimized processing of LEAST\(\) and GREATEST\(\) over constant input expressions\.
 + **Amazon Redshift:** Faster Classic resize with optimized data transfer protocol\.